PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Background

-Signed and possibly directed social networks are addressed by structural balance theory~\cite{heider1946attitudes} and status theory~\cite{leskovec2010signed} from sociology.
+\looseness=-1 Signed and possibly directed social networks are addressed by structural balance theory~\cite{heider1946attitudes} and status theory~\cite{leskovec2010signed} from sociology.
 A network is called {\it balanced} if all cycles have an even number of negative edges; otherwise it is unbalanced.
 Structural balance theory, proposed by Heider in 1946~\cite{heider1946attitudes}, hypothesizes how humans are motivated to change their attitudes when their social networks are unbalanced.
 Its most famous example is the principle that \textit{the friend of my friend is my friend and the enemy of my enemy is my friend}.
 Unlike balance theory, which is usually applied to undirected signed networks, status theory~\cite{guha2004propagation} considers the direction in signed directed networks.
 It supposes that a positive directed link ``+'' from A to B indicates that \textit{target node B has higher status than source node A}; a negative directed link ``-'' from A to B indicates that \textit{source node A has higher status than target node B}.

-Both sociological theories can be associated with signed triangles~\cite{chen2018bridge, huang2021sdgnn}.
-Related works on graph representation learning which model the sociological theory described above include for example SGCN~\cite{derr2018signed}, SiGAT~\cite{huang2019signed}, SNEA~\cite{li2020learning}, and SDGNN~\cite{huang2021sdgnn}.
-In our library, we implement these models by adopting their loss functions (e.g, Structural Balance Loss in SGCN~\cite{derr2018signed} and Signed Direction Loss in SDGNN~\cite{huang2021sdgnn}) for modeling both sociological theories.
+Incorporating such insights from social network analysis into GNNs requires specific tailoring and hence the development of particular tools.
+In particular, both sociological theories can be associated with signed triangles~\cite{chen2018bridge, huang2021sdgnn}.
+Related works on graph representation learning which model the sociological theory described above include for example SGCN~\cite{Derr}, SiGAT~\cite{huang2019signed}, SNEA~\cite{li2020learning}, and SDGNN~\cite{huang2021sdgnn}.
+In PyGSD, these models are implemented, together with their loss functions (e.g., Structural Balance Loss in SGCN~\cite{Derr} and Signed Direction Loss in SDGNN~\cite{huang2021sdgnn}).